Experimentation on Endogenous Graphs: Conclusion

 \section{Conclusion}

-The findings of this paper establish a foundation for estimating and testing treatment effects on endogenous graphs, but significant extensions and open questions remain.
-Future research could characterise the variance-minimizing choice of weights $u_{ar}$ used in the construction of the instruments $z^u_a$.
-A consistent and scalable variance estimator could be used in conjunction with \Cref{theorem:consistent} to construct confidence intervals around the TTE estimator, complementing the testing results of Section \ref{sec:tte_estimators}.
+We establish a foundation for estimating and testing treatment effects on endogenous graphs, but significant extensions and open questions remain.
+Future research could characterize the variance-minimizing choice of weights $u_{ar}$ used to construct instruments $z^u_a$.
+A consistent and scalable variance estimator could be used in conjunction with Theorem~\ref{theorem:consistent} to construct confidence intervals around the TTE estimator, complementing the testing results of Section \ref{sec:tte_estimators}.
 And while we generalize the linear outcome model from the conventional exogenous edge setting, the outcome model may be implausible in some applications.
 We believe the research direction of causal inference on endogenous graphs holds promise for advancing our understanding of treatment effects in complex, real-world networks.